Analysis | How consistent is Biden’s Syria strike with his team’s criticism of Trump?

 Biden has also made clear that he believes in retaliation for the targeting of U.S. troops in Syria and elsewhere.
 When it was reported in 2019 that Russia had placed bounties on Americans in the region, Biden criticized Trump for not doing enough.

-“Did you hear that the president say a single word?”
+“Did you hear the president say a single word?”
 Biden said in August 2019.
 “Did he lift one finger?
 Never before has an American president played such a subservient role to a Russian leader.”